Daniel Fele Renet Apples

 Inventory, lb : 0

-Daniel Fele Renet apples are available in the late fall through early winter and can be stored through the early spring.
+Daniel Fele Renet apples are harvested in the late fall through early winter and can be stored through the early spring.

 Daniel Fele Renet apples, botanically classified as Malus domestica, are a rare heirloom variety belonging to the Rosaceae family.
 Little is known about this apple cultivar.
 Most records surrounding the variety mention that it was once a favored dessert apple, meaning it was traditionally consumed out of hand.
 Daniel Fele Renet apples are said to share a similar flavor to Blenheim Orange apples but are smaller in size and slightly sharper in tanginess.
 The apples grow on moderately vigorous trees and are a late-season variety harvested in the fall.
 In the modern day, Daniel Fele Renet apples are not commercially cultivated and are an elusive apple only offered through a few specialty growers worldwide.

 Daniel Fele Renet apples have not been studied for their nutritional properties.
 Like other apple varieties, in general, the cultivar is a source of vitamin A to maintain healthy organ functioning, vitamin C to strengthen the immune system, calcium to build strong bones and teeth, fiber to regulate the digestive tract, and potassium to balance fluid levels within the body.
 The variety also provides iron to produce the protein hemoglobin for oxygen transport through the bloodstream, copper to develop connective tissues, magnesium to control nerve functions, and other nutrients, including vitamin E, boron, zinc, and vitamin K. The apple's pigmented skin contains anthocyanins, natural compounds with antioxidant-like properties that protect the cells against free radical damage.